Canada Tax Calculator

 Often called the "equivalent-to-spouse credit," this is a valuable tax credit available for single parents.
 If you have a minor child and are fully separated or divorced, you may be able to claim precisely one child directly as an "eligible dependent."
 This maneuver gives you the exact same tax credit as if you were supporting an unemployed spouse entirely at home (worth roughly $2,250 in physical cash saved).

-The Shared Custody Rule: Only ONE single parent can claim this tax credit for the exact same specific child.
-If you share physical custody strictly 50/50 and the court orders you BOTH to explicitly pay child support (often called a "set-off" arrangement), the incredibly strict CRA rules aggressively dictate that usually neither of you can legally explicitly claim the massive credit unless your formal written agreement specifically designates exactly only one single dedicated payer for tax purposes.
-If you have two children, you can elegantly agree in writing that you each legally claim precisely one child.
+The Shared Custody Rule: Only one parent can claim this credit for the same child.
+If you share physical custody 50/50 and the court orders you both to pay child support (a "set-off" arrangement), the CRA generally allows neither parent to claim the credit unless your written agreement designates one parent as the payer for tax purposes.
+If you have two children, you can agree in writing that each parent claims one child.

 Splitting Assets and Pensions

-RRSP Rollovers: Dividing lucrative retirement assets can trigger absolutely violent, completely bankrupting tax bills if done incorrectly.
-However, you can transfer RRSPs and highly valuable RRIFs completely 100% tax-free directly between spouses upon formal separation using CRA Form T2220.
-This actively miraculously prevents a massive immediate tax bill.
+RRSP Rollovers: Dividing retirement assets without proper planning can trigger significant tax bills.
+However, you can transfer RRSPs and RRIFs tax-free between spouses upon formal separation using CRA Form T2220.
+This prevents an immediate tax bill at the time of the transfer.

-Mandatory CPP Credit Splitting: Canada Pension Plan (CPP) retirement credits accumulated during the marriage can be split equally between you.
-You can confidently fully uniquely aggressively apply for this strictly even if your ex-spouse firmly disagrees.
-It effectively serves to actively perfectly equalize your massive future retirement guaranteed income.
+Mandatory CPP Credit Splitting: Canada Pension Plan (CPP) credits accumulated during the marriage can be divided equally between you.
+You can apply for this even if your ex-spouse disagrees — it serves to equalize the retirement income each person built up during the relationship.

 Buying Out the Matrimonial Home

-Usually, you absolutely heavily physically actively cannot uniquely uniquely legally blindly use the lucrative RRSP Home Buyers' Plan (HBP) if you actively formally already own a home.
-However, there is a massively highly specific, deeply incredibly aggressively useful statutory exception exclusively engineered explicitly for relationship breakdowns.
-You can heavily firmly legally entirely tax-free actively withdraw up to a massive $60,000 (which actively heavily must be completely repaid incrementally fully strictly over precisely 15 years) directly directly entirely from your own accumulated RRSP to aggressively rapidly actively heavily uniquely buy out your ex-spouse's heavy physical massive share of the primary family home, strictly provided you live completely separate and completely apart for at least totally exactly 90 days.
+Normally, you cannot use the RRSP Home Buyers' Plan (HBP) if you already own a home.
+However, there is a specific exception for relationship breakdowns.
+You can withdraw up to $60,000 tax-free from your RRSP to buy out your ex-spouse's share of the matrimonial home, provided you have lived separate and apart for at least 90 days.
+The withdrawn amount must be repaid to your RRSP over 15 years.

 Key Takeaways and Summary